cilium/cilium/Documentation/gettingstarted/local-redirect-policy.rst

 Additionally, when multiple service ports are specified in the spec, they must be named.
 The port names will be used to map frontend ports with backend ports.
 Verify that the ports specified in ``toPorts`` under ``redirectBackend`` exist in the backend pod spec.
+The ``localEndpointSelector`` set to ``app=proxy`` in the policy is used to select the backend pods where traffic is redirected to.

 When a policy of this type is applied, the existing service entry created by Cilium's eBPF kube-proxy replacement will be replaced with a new